 1. Opens Web Browser using Selenium

-- a.
-Screenshot Automation: Email address, filter names & filter values.
+- Screenshot Automation: Email address, filter names & filter values.

-- b.
-Paginated Report: Email address, parameter name, parameter value.
+- Paginated Report: Email address, parameter name, parameter value.

-4. Iterates over each entry in excel and implement following steps:
+4. Iterates over each entry in Excel and implement the following steps:

-- 2. Open each report URL in the browser window, capture a screenshot using selenium and save the image.
+- Open each report URL in the browser window, capture a screenshot using Selenium, and save the image.

 The user may want to send the generated reports via email on a weekly or monthly basis.
 To achieve this, the whole automation flow can be scheduled on a fixed frequency and time using Windows Task Scheduler.